Typical Earnings at 18

 Earning at Age 18

 At 18, most workers are in entry-level roles, apprenticeships, or working part-time alongside education.
-The National Minimum Wage for 18-20 year olds is £8.60/hour (2025/26).
+The National Minimum Wage for 18-20 year olds is £10.00/hour (2026/27), which works out to roughly £19,500 full-time.
 Many at this age are building work experience rather than maximising earnings.

 Financial Tips for Age 18